 Article

 Ecommerce is bigger than ever.
-Online shopping continues to grow in popularity, and businesses need to sell their products digitally to reach the most valuable consumers.
+Online shopping continues to grow, and businesses that want to reach the most valuable consumers need to sell their products digitally.

-If your company isn’t selling its products online, now is the time to invest in an ecommerce store.
-But which platform offers the best value for money and meets the specific needs of your business?
+If your company isn’t yet selling online, now is the time to invest in an ecommerce store.
+But which platform offers the best long-term value — and meets the specific needs of your business?

 Upfront build costs